Welcome Francophiles

 Hotel De France - for 47€ an excellent hotel, recently refurbished, warm, clean, near town centre.
 Good restaurant with traditional food, and aslo there is a Brasserie opposite with all manner of meals.

-Souillac (Dor
+Souillac (Dordogne)

 Grand Hotel, old fashioned hotel, reasonable prices on main thoroughfare.